 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

-Repair category:
+Repair category: 1

-Notes: There is evidence of settlement in the building noted both internally and externally.
+Notes: There is evidence of historic settlement.
 This is not inconsistent with a property of this age and type and on the basis of a single inspection, appears to be longstanding in nature.